-The Committee engaged Pearl Meyer & Partners, or PM&P, as its independent, external compensation consultant during 2012.
-PM&P provides executive compensation consulting services for the Committee.
-PM&P also provided industry related compensation survey data to us, the fees for which are less than \$10,000.
+The Committee engaged Pearl Meyer & Partners, or PM&P, as its independent, external compensation consultant during 2013.
+PM&P provides executive compensation consulting services to the Committee.
+In 2013, PM&P also provided industry related compensation survey data to us, the fees for which were less than \$5,000.
 The primary responsibilities of the independent, external compensation consultant were to:

-- Provide the Committee with independent and objective market data; - Conduct compensation analysis; - Recommend potential changes to the comparator peer group; - Recommend plan design changes; - Advise on risks associated with compensation plans; and - Review and advise on pay programs and pay levels.
+- Provide the Committee with independent and objective market data; - Conduct compensation analysis;

+- Recommend potential changes to the comparator peer group; - Recommend plan design changes; - · Advise on risks associated with compensation plans; and - Review and advise on pay programs and pay levels.